Anski-D/screen_animator/README.md

 ## Prerequisites

-Consider the following before using the library:
+Consider the following before using the app:
 * You have a machine which supports graphical output.
 * You have an appropriate operating system.
-The library is primarily designed for use on a Raspberry Pi, but will work on Linux or Windows PCs.
+The app is primarily designed for use on a Raspberry Pi, but will work on Linux or Windows PCs.
 * You have Python version 3.10 or higher.
-* You have read the guidance for using the library, below.
+* You have read the guidance for using the app, below.

 ## Installation
 It is recommended you install `Screen_Animator` into its own virtual environment.
 Guidance on setting up virtual environments is available online.